piborg/diablo/README.md

 # Reporting Issues

 If you find a bug with the Diablo code, please feel free to report it as an issue.
-When reporting issues with this library please supply:
+When reporting issues with this library please fill in the issue report with as much information as you can to help us help you.
-- Raspberry Pi OS Version (Raspbian Stretch etc.)
-- Hardware setup (number of motors, motor type, power source)
-- Sample code
-- Errors shown.

 Please supply as much information as you can so we can replicate the bug locally. :)